Sign In

 The pre-draped lehenga saree is the breakout silhouette of 2026 for the second day.
 It looks like a saree (pleated drape across the body, pallu over the shoulder) but is structurally a two-piece: a fitted belt or pleat panel pre-attached, paired with a corset or fitted blouse.
 The bride steps into it.
 No safety pins.
 No drape time.
 No risk of an unravelling pleat at the entrance.

 This silhouette is doing especially well at Pakistani walimas and Sri Lankan Tamil second-day receptions, because the format gets the structured saree look without two hours of drape time.
-Pooja’s Couture, a DesiWed-listed Sydney designer, is custom-making pre-draped lehenga sarees this season, and the lead time is faster than a fully custom couture lehenga because the pleat panel is engineered, not hand-pleated.
+Pooja’s Couture, a DesiWed-listed Sydney designer, custom-makes pre-draped lehenga sarees, and the lead time is faster than a fully custom couture lehenga because the pleat panel is engineered, not hand-pleated.
 Enquire with Pooja’s Couture on DesiWed →

 6. Heritage red is staying, but lighter